-Another way that MACRA is affecting Medicare coverage is in how it handles Guaranteed Issue enrollees.
-Those enrollees starting in 2020 will have a choice of Medigap Plan D, Plan G, or the new High Deductible Plan G.
+Another way that MACRA affected Medicare coverage is in how it handles Guaranteed Issue enrollees.
+New Medicare enrollees starting in 2020 have a choice of Medigap Plan D, Plan G, or the new High Deductible Plan G.

 Guaranteed Issue enrollees are generally people who are losing creditable coverage through an employer.
 It also includes certain people who are moving out of a Medicare Advantage plan’s coverage area or whose Medicare Advantage plan is being discontinued.
 These enrollees are eligible to enroll in certain Medigap plans with no underwriting.
 Until 2020 brought new changes, they could enroll in Medigap Plan A, B, C, F, K, or L.

-Now when a person qualifies for a Guaranteed Issue plan starting in 2020, they will be limited to Plan D, G, or HDG unless they can qualify for another plan like Plan N through underwriting.
-If they are not medically qualified to go with the plan of their choice, then they are limited to Plan D, G, and HDG for guaranteed acceptance, as I mentioned.
-That means that – just as it was with the Plan F under the old Guaranteed Issue rules – the Plan G will be taking on enrollees who are sicker or have pre-existing conditions.
+Now when a person qualifies for a Guaranteed Issue plan, they will be limited to Plan D, G, or HDG unless they can qualify for another plan like Plan N through underwriting.
+If they are not medically qualified to go with the plan of their choice, this limitation will apply.
+That means that – just as it was with Plan F under the old Guaranteed Issue rules – Plan G will be taking on enrollees who are sicker or have pre-existing conditions.
 This will lead to higher claims for Plan G across the board, which in turn leads to higher premiums.

 Coverage Under Medigap Plan N

 So the big question becomes – how is Medigap Plan N different from Plan G or Plan F?
 Here is a chart from the official Medicare and You booklet that shows the coverage of each lettered plan:

 There are three primary coverages that Plan N does not offer compared to Plan F or Plan G: